sakuli/sakuli-openshift-s2i/README.md

 | test/test-app          | Yes       | Test application source code                                 |

 #### Dockerfile
 Create a *Dockerfile* that installs all of the necessary tools and libraries that are needed to build and run our sakuli 2 testcase.
 This file will also handle copying the s2i scripts into the created image.

+#### S2I binary

+You can download the S2I binary for your platform from [GitHub](https://github.com/openshift/source-to-image/releases)

 #### S2I scripts